MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 1. On successive pages, provide consent to additional licensing conditions for any open-source components you selected, such as Microsoft R Open or the Python Anaconda distribution.

 1. On the **Almost there** page, make a note of the installation folder.
-The default folder is `~\Program Files\Microsoft\ML Server`.
+The default folder is \Program Files\Microsoft\ML Server.

     If you want to change the installation folder, click **Advanced** to return to the first page of the wizard.
 However, you must repeat all previous selections.

-1. If you are [installing the components offline](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-offline), you might be prompted for the location of required machine learning components, such as Microsoft R Open, Python Server, and Python Open.
+1. If you are [installing components offline](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-offline), you might be prompted for the location of required machine learning components, such as Microsoft R Open, Python Server, and Python Open.

 During the installation process, any R or Python libraries used by SQL Server are replaced and Launchpad is updated to use the newer components.
 As a result, if the instance previously used libraries in the default R_SERVICES folder, after upgrade these libraries are removed and the properties for the Launchpad service are changed, to use the libraries in the new location.

-Binding affects the contents of these folders: `C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\R_SERVICES\library` is replaced with the contents of `C:\Program Files\Microsoft\ML Server\R_SERVER`.
+Binding affects the contents of these folders: C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\R_SERVICES\library is replaced with the contents of C:\Program Files\Microsoft\ML Server\R_SERVER.
 The second folder and its contents are created by Microsoft Machine Learning Server Setup.

 ## <a name="bkmk_BindCmd"></a>Command line operations

 After you run Microsoft Machine Learning Server, a command-line utility called SqlBindR.exe becomes available that you can use for further binding operations.
 For example, should you decide to reverse a binding, you could either rerun Setup or use the command-line utility.
 Additionally, you can use this tool to check for instance compatibility and availability.

 > [!TIP]
 > Can't find SqlBindR?
 You probably have not run Setup.
-SqlBindR is available only after running Machine Learning Server Setup.
+> SqlBindR is available only after running Machine Learning Server Setup.

 1. Open a command prompt as administrator and navigate to the folder containing sqlbindr.exe.
-The default location is `C:\Program Files\Microsoft\MLServer\Setup`
+The default location is C:\Program Files\Microsoft\MLServer\Setup

 2. Type the following command to view a list of available instances:
    `SqlBindR.exe /list`

    Make a note of the full instance name as listed.
-For example, the instance name might be `MSSQL14.MSSQLSERVER` for a default instance, or something like `SERVERNAME.MYNAMEDINSTANCE`.
+For example, the instance name might be MSSQL14.MSSQLSERVER for a default instance, or something like SERVERNAME.MYNAMEDINSTANCE.

 3. Run the **SqlBindR.exe** command with the */bind* argument, and specify the name of the instance to upgrade, using the instance name that was returned in the previous step.